BerkeleyLab/upcxx/docs/implementation-defined.md

-However, when an injection attempt detects that network congestion is likely to cause the initiating thread to be blocked inside the call (stalling due to constrained network resources), the immediate-mode RPC calls will instead abort the injection attempt by throwing `upcxx::experimental::network_busy`.
+However, when an injection attempt detects that network congestion is likely to cause the initiating thread to be blocked inside the call (stalling due to constrained network resources), the immediate-mode RPC calls will instead cancel the injection attempt by throwing `upcxx::experimental::network_busy`.

 ```c++
 template <typename Func, typename ...Args>